 Here’s how to make creamy mushroom pasta.
 It’s very simple!

-Add garlic and shallots to mushrooms and cook until fragrant and translucent.
-Throw in fresh thyme and cook for another minute.
-Deglaze the pan with white wine.
+Add shallots and minced garlic to the cooked mushrooms and saute for another few minutes until fragrant.
+Add the fresh thyme and cook for another minute.
+Deglaze the pan with white wine, scraping up any browned mushroom bits from the bottom of the pan.

 A whole pound of mushrooms?